w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 The data analyst could undertake operations such as developing entirely new records or producing derived attributes.

-- *Derived attributes should only be added if they ease the the modeling algorithm*
+- *Derived attributes should only be added if they ease the modeling algorithm*
     - ... and not just to reduce the number of input attributes
 - Transformations may be necessary to *transform ranges to symbolic fields* (e.g., ages to age bands)
     - ... *or symbolic fields ("definitely yes", "yes", "don't know", "no") to numeric values*